The Best TVs for RVs and Travel Trailers

 It utilizes liquid crystal technology for clear and vibrant picture quality complete with 1080 progress scan capability for smooth motion.

 For an RV, the 22-inch version is the perfect middle ground.
-However, if you prefer something a little smaller or bigger, they have seven other screen sizes ranging from 13 inches to 40 inches.
+That said, if you prefer something a little smaller or bigger, they have seven other screen sizes ranging from 13 inches to 40 inches.

-It includes ports for HDMI, USB, and AC/DC, so you can easily connect a smart remote to access more channels and apps like Netflix and HBO.
+The RV TV includes ports for HDMI, USB, and AC/DC, so you can easily connect a smart remote to access more channels and apps like Netflix and HBO.
 The AC/DC compatibility is an important feature for RV use because it allows you to use it on the go without a problem.
-There is also a feature that allows for PC input, so the monitor can be connected to a computer.
+There's also a feature that allows for PC input, so the monitor can be connected to a computer.

-This model is perfect for RV use and easy on the wallet with high quality picture and smooth motion.
-The speakers are fairly small, just like the TV itself, but they are good enough for close-viewing in a cozy RV setting.
+This television is perfect for RV use and easy on the wallet with high quality picture and smooth motion.
+The speakers are fairly small, just like the TV itself, but they're good enough for close-viewing in a cozy RV setting.
 It also has ports that allow you to connect different devices so you can access a wide variety of channels and apps on the go.

 Best RV Flat Screen TV:

-Free Signal TV Transit 32" 12 Volt LED Flat Screen
+Free Signal TV Transit 32" 12 Volt TV for RV - LED

-This model is lightweight and mobile while boasting HD picture quality and 1366 x 768 resolution.
-It is also energy efficient; it uses less than 49 watts.
+This 12 volt TV for RV flat screen is lightweight and mobile while boasting HD picture quality and 1366 x 768 resolution.
+It's also energy efficient, using less than 49 watts.

 LG Electronics 24-Inch Smart LED TV

-In contrast to the Free Signal Flat Screen TV, this model from LG Electronics is for those who prefer to have all of the extra gadgets and features along for the ride on every trip.
+In contrast to the Free Signal Flat Screen TV, this smart TV for RV from LG Electronics is for those who prefer to have all of the extra gadgets and features along for the ride on every trip.

-The TV has built-in Wi-Fi, so you can stream content from Netflix, YouTube, Hulu, and hundreds of other services.
+This RV smart TV boasts built-in WiFi, so you can stream content from Netflix, YouTube, Hulu, and hundreds of other services.
 In addition, you can access movies and shows wirelessly through Bluetooth or screensharing Mirecast and WiDi connectivity.
 There are two HDMI ports as well, so you can connect a laptop for other viewing options.

-You can choose between mounting brackets and a TV stand for set up.
-It is recommended to use the mounting brackets for an RV so the TV is more secure.
+You can choose between mounting brackets or a TV stand for setup.
+It's recommended to use the mounting brackets for an RV, however, as it makes the Television more secure.
 Mounting the TV is simple and only takes about 15 minutes.

 You don’t have to leave your favorite Netflix shows or YouTube channels behind when you camp.
-This model provides a wide range of viewing options with a simple and straightforward design that makes it easy to navigate.
-It is compact and a breeze to install, making it a perfect companion for RV traveling.
+This RV smart TV provides a wide range of viewing options with a simple and straightforward design that makes it easy to navigate.
+It's compact and a breeze to install, making it a perfect companion for RV traveling.

-Like many other small TVs, its sound quality is limited and there is no audio port where you can plug in headphones or speakers to enhance it.
-However, the LED and HD display ensure the picture is vibrant and top-quality for an immersive experience.
+Like many other small RV's TV's, its sound quality is limited and there is no audio port where you can plug in headphones or speakers to enhance the audio.
+That said, the LED and HD display produces a vibrant and top-quality picture for an immersive experience.

 AXESS TV1701-24 24-Inch 1080p LED HDTV

-TVs like this one from AXESS are excellent for travel because it has a 12v cord adapter that allows you to charge power from an RV or car.
-It has a 24-inch screen and is very thin, so it is easy to lift and mount.
+Looking for a RV 12-volt TV?
+Models like this one from AXESS are perfect for life on the road.
+This one has a 12v cord adapter that allows you to charge power from an RV or car.
+It has a 24-inch screen and is very thin, so it's easy to lift and mount.

 There is a built-in digital and analog tuner, so you never miss your favorite shows.
-It also has ports for HDMI and USB, so you can connect other devices to stream.
-There is a VGA PC input, an audio PC input, and a 3.5 mm headphone jack, so you can plug in other speakers and devices if you want to enhance the sound quality.
+This 12-volt TV for RV also boasts ports for HDMI and USB, so you can connect other devices to stream.
+There's a VGA PC input, an audio PC input, and a 3.5 mm headphone jack, so you can plug in other speakers and devices if you want to enhance the sound quality.

 In addition, it has inputs for a cable/antenna jack (RF input), Component, and CVBS and audio LR.
 It can also support a coaxial output jack.
 All features are controlled with the full-function remote control that comes with the TV.